cryptosubh/blog/_drafts/The-Bias-Variance-Tradeoff.md

 - irreducible error
 - variance
 - squared bias

 The irreducible error is not being modeled and not of interest to us.

+It's easy to reduce either bias or variance separately by choosing a particular predictor function.
+If I choose a predictor that passes through all the points in the data set, then I've created an estimator with a low but not zero bias (some bias is introduced based upon the way that I choose to connect up the data points).
+So we see that reducing either variance or bias separately is trivial; the art lies in minimizing the sum.